Solving Free Fermion Problems on a Quantum Computer: Abstract

 \section{Abstract}

-Simulating noninteracting fermion systems is a basic computational tool in many-body physics.
+Simulating noninteracting fermion systems is a common task in computational many-body physics.
 In absence of translational symmetries, modeling free fermions on $N$ modes usually requires ${\rm poly}(N)$ computational resources.
 While often moderate, these costs can be prohibitive in practice when large systems are considered.
-We present several noninteracting fermion problems that can be solved by a quantum algorithm with exponentially-improved, ${\rm poly}\,{\rm log}(N)$ cost.
-We point out that the simulation of free-fermion dynamics belongs to the BQP-hard complexity class, implying that our discovered exponential speedup is robust.
-The key technique in our algorithm is the block-encoding of the correlation matrix into a unitary.
-We demonstrate how such a unitary can be efficiently realized as a quantum circuit, in the context of dynamics and thermal states of tight-binding Hamiltonians.
+We present several free-fermion problems that can be solved by a quantum algorithm with substantially reduced computational costs.
+The memory costs are exponentially improved, ${\rm poly}\,{\rm log}(N)$.
+The runtime improvement, compared to the best known classical algorithms, is either exponential or significantly polynomial, depending on the geometry of the problem.
+The simulation of free-fermion dynamics belongs to the BQP-hard complexity class.
+This implies (under standard assumptions) that our algorithm yields an exponential speedup for \textit{any} classical algorithm at least for some geometries.
+The key technique in our algorithm is the block-encoding of objects such as correlation matrices and Green's functions into a unitary.
+We demonstrate how such unitaries can be efficiently realized as quantum circuits, in the context of dynamics and thermal states of tight-binding Hamiltonians.
 The special cases of disordered and inhomogeneous lattices, as well as large non-lattice graphs, are presented in detail.
 Finally, we show that our simulation algorithm generalizes to other promising targets, including free boson systems.